Daniel Wenas

-Daniel Timothy Wenas (born 8 August 1992) is an Indonesian professional basketball player that currently plays for Amartha Hangtuah of the Indonesian Basketball League (IBL).
-He mainly plays Point Guard and Shooting Guard and on occasion, also plays the Small Forward position.
-Wenas attended Negeri 03 Jakarta of high school for his high school and played for at Perbanas Institute university where he was a member of their basketball team from 2011 to 2016.
-He was also recruited and played professionally for Pelita Jaya Esia during his time at Perbanas.
+Daniel Timothy Wenas (born August 8, 1992) is an Indonesian professional basketball player for the Borneo Hornbills of the Indonesian Basketball League (IBL).
+He mainly plays both guard positions and on occasion, also plays the small forward position.

 Early career

-Wenas started playing basketball at the age of 13.
+Daniel Wenas started playing basketball at the age of 13.
 In 2005, he joined Bulls Jakarta a junior basketball club to start his junior career and was a member there for three years until 2008.
 In 2008, he joined Merah-Putih Jakarta and stayed there for a year.
-In 2009, he then recruited by his future professional team, Pelita Jaya's Junior Team and was promoted to the main team in 2011 during his freshman year at University.
+In 2009, he then recruited by his future professional team, Pelita Jaya's Junior Team and was promoted to the main team in 2011, during his freshman year at University.